Tingling in Breast While Breastfeeding: Causes and How to Deal With It

 1. Keep a Consistent Feeding Schedule

-New-born babies need to be fed every three hours, meaning they need to be fed at least 8 to 12 times a day.
+Newborn babies need to be fed every three hours, meaning they need to be fed at least 8 to 12 times a day (3).
 Sometimes, all a mother needs to do is stick to a consistent and regular feeding schedule to be able to manage the tingling sensation without any problems.
-By sticking very strictly to a schedule, you will eventually find that your milk let-down reflex will start to align with feeding times.
-This is important for ensuring that you experience as little discomfort from it as possible.
+By strictly sticking to a schedule, you will eventually find that your milk let-down reflex will align with feeding times.
+This is important to ensure that you experience as little discomfort from it as possible.

 2. Warm Compress or Warm Shower

-Warmth has a soothing effect on engorged or infected breasts; medical experts highly recommend warm showers or a warm compress as an easy way to get relief from home.
-Soak a towel in warm water and gently place it over the affected parts and hold it for five minutes.
+Warmth has a soothing effect on engorged or infected breasts; medical experts highly recommend warm showers or a warm compress as an easy way to get relief from home (4).
+Soak a towel in warm water, gently place it over the affected parts, and hold it for five minutes.

 3. Breast Massage